 A torsion balance was used to measure the force.

-Point charge- a charged body, the size of which is much less than the distance of its possible action on other bodies.
+point charge- a charged body, the size of which is much less than the distance of its possible action on other bodies.

 The distance between the spheres was measured using a special calibration scale.